 - 25 minute run time on a single charge

-The Vax U84-AL-Pe Air Lift is a multi-cyclonic upright vacuum that’s proven to be popular amongst buyers.
+The Vax U84-AL-Pe Air Lift is a multi-cyclonic upright vacuum that’s proven to be a versatile choice.
 It’s designed with “steerable” technology for easy navigation, and is powerful enough to deal with pet hair and other tricky tasks.

 In addition, the Vax U84-AL-Pe is built with a lift-out cylinder.
 This makes it much easier to clean difficult places such as stairs, as you can carry the cylinder with you.
 Other features include a TurboTool, for getting rid of pet hair and dirt, and an AAAA performance rating for carpet and hard floor pickup.

-Reviews of the Vax U84-AL-Pe Air Lift have been very positive.
-Comments include that it has excellent suction power, considering the price, and that the combination of lift-out cylinder and accessories make it suitable for almost any task.
+Considering the relatively low price, the Vax has excellent suction power.
+The combination of lift-out cylinder and accessories also make it suitable for almost any task.

 If you’re searching for the best upright vacuum under £200, the Vax U84-AL-Pe Air Lift Steerable is an option you shouldn’t ignore.
-It’s powerful, packed with useful features and has received high ratings from buyers.
+It’s powerful, packed with useful features and is highly versatile.

 For more information, read our full review of the Vax U84-AL-Pe.